 After successfully staging three exhibitions of his work and being accepted into a major show in Spain, Morales returned home to Costa Rica, where he won a national art award as well as the Enrique Echandi Prize, named for a fellow Tico painter.

-their work with a level of detail not found in original photos, allowing them to create a reality beyond that of the photograph itself.
+Morale's work primarily draws from hyperrealism, a school of painting and sculpture that emulates high-resolution photographs.
+Unlike the photorealism school of art, hyperrealist painters imbue each object in their work with a level of detail not found in original photos, allowing them to create a reality beyond that of the photograph itself.
 Morales' hyperrealistic works portray scenes with furniture, packing boxes, old facades, patios, rooms or uninhabited spaces, using this imagery to shed light on previously unexplored parts of everyday life.

 Some of Morales' most famous paintings include "Jacket de cuero" ("Leather jacket"), which he painted in 1975, and "Retrato de rosa" ("Rose portrait"), a work created in 1996.

-All Over the WorldCurrently, Morales' work is featured in exhibits all around the world in countries such as Spain, France, the United States, Mexico, Guatemala, Honduras, El Salvador, Nicaragua, Panama, Colombia and Venezuela.
+Currently, Morales' work is featured in exhibits all around the world in countries such as Spain, France, the United States, Mexico, Guatemala, Honduras, El Salvador, Nicaragua, Panama, Colombia and Venezuela.
 People traveling in Costa Rica can see his paintings in several places around San José, including the Costa Rican Parliament, the National Museum